ratpack/ratpack/README.md

 Getting Started
 ---------------

 Ratpack is still *very* beta.
 But, you can start using it right now.

+To easily run your app from the command line, copy the jars to your Groovy libs.

+    gradle build copyToLib && cp -v build/libs/* ~/.groovy/lib/

 Here's a basic "Hello, World" app:

     import ratpack.Ratpack
     import ratpack.RatpackServlet